If you’re a motorcycle aficionado and a writer, why not get paid to write about your passion?

 The writer’s guidelines offer great tips on how to write a great travel article, so be sure to read them in detail.
 And in true MultiTalented Writer fashion, I’d like to point out that this magazine is also a great place for travel writers who know (or can research) a thing or two about motorcycle riding.

-If this tip was helpful, be sure to sign up for the mailing list—you’ll get a list of several places that pay writers, plus weekly tips on how to start and grow your writing business (multi-niche or otherwise).
+If this tip was helpful, be sure to sign up for the mailing list—you’ll get a list of several places that pay writers, plus occasional tips on how to start and grow your writing business (multi-niche or otherwise).